drewalth/types-sync/README.md

 A small CLI to copy all TypeScript `type`, `enum`, and `interface` declarations in a directory to a single `types.ts` file.

-In one example use case, you are working with a Nodejs API and a Frontend framework that both use TypeScript.
-With `types-sync` you can let the API define your models and easily sync them with the client-side.
+Great for when you are working with a Nodejs API and a frontend that both use TypeScript.
+With `types-sync` you can write your models once then easily sync them with the client-side helping to reduce duplication.

 Inspired by [graphql-code-generator](https://www.graphql-code-generator.com/), an awesome tool that generates TS types from GraphQL schema.